barbaraport/address-consultation-api/README.md

 ## Functional requirements

-:heavy_check_mark: Send a zipcode to consult its address
+:heavy_check_mark: Send a zip code to consult its address

-:x: The sent zipcode can have a mask or not
+:heavy_check_mark: The sent zip code can have a mask or not

 :heavy_check_mark: Calculate the fare